dlandon/zoneminder.machine.learning/README.md

 For http:// access use: -p 8080:80/tcp

+### Shared Memory
+You must set shared memory (shm-size) high enough to get below 50% /dev/shm on the Zoneminder console.

 **Note**: If you have opted to install face recognition, and/or have opted to download the yolo models, it takes time.
 Face recognition in particular can take several minutes (or more).
 Once the `docker run` command above completes, you may not be able to access ZoneMinder untill all the downloads are done.
 To follow along the installation progress, do a `docker logs -f Zoneminder` to see the syslog for the container that was created above.